Skip to main content

 Corporate governance events routinely require board resolutions under the LSAQ.
 These include the appointment or removal of officers (dirigeants) such as the president, chief financial officer, or secretary; the issuance of new shares under LSAQ s.
 47; the declaration of dividends under LSAQ s.
 101; the repurchase of shares under LSAQ s.
 99; and changes to the corporation's registered office address under LSAQ s.
 30. Approval of annual financial statements, engagement of auditors, and authorization of major asset purchases or dispositions also typically require board resolutions to create a clear paper trail.

 For professional corporations (sociétés par actions professionnelles) operating in Quebec — such as those of physicians, lawyers, notaries, or accountants — board resolutions are essential documentation for professional regulatory bodies that may require proof of corporate governance decisions.
-Similarly, during the sale, merger, or dissolution of a corporation, due diligence processes require comprehensive records of all material board resolutions.
+Similarly, during the sale, merger, or dissolution of a corporation, due diligence processes require thorough records of all material board resolutions.

 The unanimous written resolution mechanism under LSAQ s.
 108 makes this process efficient for small corporations and family businesses where all directors are readily available and in agreement, eliminating the need to schedule formal meetings for routine corporate decisions.